Quantum GraviElectro Dynamics: Yang--Mills--Utiyama Lagrangian

-This section introduces gauge fixing and ghost Lagrangians to the bare quantum Lagrangian according to the standard prescription: Prepare the necessary number of functions $F[\Aa, B, \chi, \bar\chi]$, which includes the same number of ghost and anti-ghost fields.
+This section introduces gauge-fixing and ghost Lagrangians to the bare quantum Lagrangian according to the standard prescription: Prepare the necessary number of functions $F[\Aa, B, \chi, \bar\chi]$, which includes the same number of ghost and anti-ghost fields.
 Then, add a term

 to the Lagrangian.
 As a result, the total Lagrangian is BRST-invariant, and after fixing all gauge degrees, the Lagrangian is still keeping the BRST symmetry.
 We omit suffix ``$ \bare$'' suffix for the bare fields in this section, too.